Frequently Asked Questions About Walt Disney World

 Outside of Disney property, there are some excellent options:

 A little background: There are hundreds (perhaps thousands) of vacation homes in the Orlando area.
-In fact, I think it’s safe to say the market is flooded with such properties, which is why the rentals are often relatively cheap.
+In fact, we think it’s safe to say the market is flooded with such properties, which is why the rentals are often relatively cheap.
 A lot of the owners are residents of the UK, though some Americans also own rental homes.
 The homeowners typically vacation in Florida for one month per year and let a property management firm rent out the home for the rest of the year.
 A lot of the property management companies that service vacation home rentals are also real estate agencies that are in the business of selling vacation homes.

 The majority of vacation homes are located in Kissimmee, a town neighboring Orlando, where you will find rows and rows of tract homes that are mostly used as rentals.
 While there are significant exceptions, on the whole the Kissimmee homes tend to be cheaply furnished and a little tattered around the edges.
 Most of them are pretty ordinary and don’t offer much in the way of luxury, other than (usually) a pool.

 There are some luxury homes in other areas of Orlando, which charge much higher rents.
 You may end up paying as much per night as you would for a luxury hotel.
 If you really want extra space, these may be worth looking into.
-Personally at that price level I’d prefer the services of a fine hotel, but others feel differently.
+Personally at that price level we would prefer the services of a fine hotel, but others feel differently.

 Don’t count on the “10 minute” drives to Walt Disney World that all of the vacation home rental companies seem to advertise.
 The drives are usually more like 20-30 minutes in normal traffic.
 (You might be able to get to Disney World in 10 minutes from some of the homes in the middle of the night, if you hit all the lights.)

-While I’m sure there are many honorable people who rent out their own homes, renting directly from the homeowners is something you must carefully research.
+While we are sure there are many honorable people who rent out their own homes, renting directly from the homeowners is something you must carefully research.
 Homeowners are usually not professional property managers and in some cases they are also not local residents.
 Unfortunately, if anything goes wrong, it can be difficult to get any problems fixed and/or money refunded, particularly if the owner lives out of the area.

-If you’d like to rent a vacation home, my advice is to proceed with extreme caution and get plenty of references.
+If you’d like to rent a vacation home, our advice is to proceed with extreme caution and get plenty of references.
 Be sure to check on whether the home is in foreclosure, which is currently a big problem in Florida.
 (Homes in Osceola County can be checked through public records on the Osceola tax collector’s website and/or County Clerk’s website.)
 You may also want to contact the homeowner’s association where the home is located, to make sure the owner is up-to-date on association dues.
 (If the association maintains a pool, you may not get access to it if the homeowner is behind on dues.)

-Pets are welcome at Holiday Inn Resort Lake Buena Vista, and most rooms will accommodate small or large pets, for a flat fee.
+Pets are welcome at Holiday Inn Resort Orlando – Lake Buena Vista, and most rooms will accommodate small or large pets, for a flat fee.
 Pets are allowed on property, but are not allowed anywhere in the pool area.
 Pets must stay in rooms when not accompanied by their owners.
 Make sure to check with the hotel on any other restrictions.

-This is actually not a frequent question, but occasionally I do hear from someone who is really worried about staying at one of the MouseSavers Preferred Hotels because of something they read about the hotel on TripAdvisor.
+This is actually not a frequent question, but occasionally we do hear from someone who is really worried about staying at one of the MouseSavers Preferred Hotels because of something they read about the hotel on TripAdvisor.

 Of course there are also some reviews by real guests, but some of them may be completely unreasonable or have an axe to grind.
 Guests who were unhappy are much more likely to post reviews than those who had a good stay.